Forums

 How to achieve a bidirectional Jira Zendesk integration

 A Jira to Zendesk integration can help support and dev teams stay on top of customer tickets.
-It helps automate the escalation process, increasing transparency and visibility among these teams.
+It automates the escalation process and increases transparency and visibility between these teams.

 To get this done, you can find the native integration tool in the Atlassian marketplace.
-But this tool supports only a few entities, and you cannot sync multiple Zendesk instances to one Jira issue.
+But this tool supports only a few entities, and you cannot sync multiple Zendesk instances to a single Jira work item.

-Another option is to choose a third-party integration.
-I’ll cover Exalate.
-This tool has a scripting engine for mapping the incoming and outgoing data on both sides.
+Another option is to choose a third-party integration tool.
+I'll cover Exalate here.
+Exalate has a Groovy scripting engine for mapping the incoming and outgoing data on both sides, giving you full control over what gets synced and how.

 You can always discuss your use case with our team and understand if Exalate is the right fit for your needs.